MetPX/sarracenia/docs/source/Explanation/History/deployment_2018.rst

   Having all user codes invoke a Python3 script is complete nonsense in an HPC environment, so it was necessary to implement a C version of Sarracenia posting code for use by the shim library.
-  Once the C implementation was begun, it was only a little additional work to implement a C version of sr_watch (called sr_cpost) which was much more memory and CPU efficient than the Python original.
+  Once the C implementation was begun, it was only a little additional work to implement a C version of sr3_watch (called sr_cpost) which was much more memory and CPU efficient than the Python original.

 * Node.js implementation: A client of the public datamart decided to implement enough of Sarracenia to download warnings in real-time.